Separation Notice Requirements by State — Guide for 2025

 - A child’s loss of dependent status (and coverage) under the plan.

-Separation notice requirements by state 2024
+Separation notice requirements by state for 2025

 Currently, 22 states have specific employment separation requirements for employers.
 Some compel employers to fill in separation forms, while others require employers to only inform workers of their right to unemployment coverage.

-State | Separation notice requirements | Qualified employees | Separation notice or separation form |
+State | Separation notice requirements | Separation notice or separation form | Consequences of non-compliance with separation notice requirements |

 ---|---|---|---|